wavebeem/2bit-ui/README.md

 $ npm start
 ```

 Edit `src/2bit-ui.css`.
 It's the only file that gets published to npm.
-Open your browser to <http://localhost:5000/>.
+Open your browser to the URL printed in your terminal.

 > If you're unfamiliar with npm, you can [download the Node.js installer here](https://nodejs.org/en/download/) to get started with npm.
 Read more about [how to use npm here](https://docs.npmjs.com/about-npm/).